lrug/lrug.org/source/meetings/2023/september/index.html.md

 The September 2023 meeting of LRUG will be on Monday the 11th of September, from 6:00pm to 8:00pm (meeting starts at 6:30pm).

-This month we're hosted by the lovely folk at [Smart Pension](https://www.smartpension.co.uk/) in [their offices][smart-venue] on 136 George Street.
+This month we're hosted by the lovely folk at [Smart]( https://www.smart.co/careers) in [their offices][smart-venue] on 136 George Street.
 [Full venue and registration details are given below](#september23registration).

 ## Agenda